 Immediately after each earthquake, it is assumed that the cells in which the failure occurred are in the creep state.
-It means that, for these cells, in equation (1), which describes the evolution of the inelastic displacement, the parameter $W_s$ ( $W_s > W$ ) is used instead of W. After the earthquake, the cell is in the creep state as long as $\kappa > H_s$ , when $\kappa \leq H_s$ , the cell returns to the normal state and henceforth the parameter W is used in (1) for this cell.
+It means that, for these cells, in equation (1), which describes the evolution of the inelastic displacement, the parameter $W_s$ ( $W_s > W$ ) is used instead of W. After the earthquake, the cell keeps in the creep state as long as $\kappa > H_s$ , when $\kappa \leq H_s$ , the cell returns to the normal state and henceforth the parameter W is used in (1) for this cell.

-3. Geodynamics and block structure for the Italian region and its surroundings

-Different criteria can be followed to define the geometry of the block structure, which depends from the main geological elements of the region as well as the scale and detail of the model.
-In some previous studies the morphostructural zonation of the study region, e.g. the Western Alps, has been used (Vorobieva et al., 2000; Soloviev and Ismail-Zadeh, 2003) as the base for the block structure geometry.
-In the present work that is performed on a larger space scale we use as a base the seismotectonic model of the study area (Scandone et al., 1990, 1994, Meletti at al., 2000)
+3. Geodynamics and Block Structure for the Italian Region and its Surroundings the model.
+In some previous studies the morphostructural zonation of the study region, e.g., the western Alps (CISTERNAS et al., 1985), has been used as the base for the blockstructure geometry (VOROBIEVA et al., 2000; SOLOVIEV and ISMAIL-ZADEH, 2003).
+In the present work, which is performed on a larger space dimension, we use as a base for the block-structure geometry the seismotectonic model of the study area (SCANDONE et al., 1990, 1994; MELETTI et al., 2000) and the space distribution of observed seismicity.